mdoering/dwca-examples/README.md

 # MaterialSample
 Darwin Core added a new class term [MaterialSample][dwc:msample] in 2013 which can be used to publish occurrence data in new ways.
 A key driver for this new term are gene sequence based biodiversity data that are based on some sampling like tissue extractions, water or soil samples.
 Right now, there are two different proposals existing to use a MaterialSample core in Darwin Core archives mainly differing in the cardinality of a sample and species occurrence.

+> *QUESTION*: When should the *Event* core be used instead of the *MaterialSample* core?
+Is the distinction here again the physical sampling, similar to single observation records (Occurrence) versus specimen (MaterialSample)?

 In order to distinguish the kind of sample basisOfRecord can be used if the vocabulary is extended.

 ### EnvO
 The environment from which a material sample is derived needs to be described.
 The Environment Ontology [EnvO][envo] provides a controlled vocabulary for the description of environments, providing greater granularity than is currently possible with the Darwin Core *habitat* term.
 In addition to [habitat][dwc:habitat], EnvO provides three broad classifications for environment - biome, feature, and material.
 Using EnvO in Darwin Core would allow for standardised searches across environmental descriptions for a broad range of species/samples, including metagenomic samples which use the [MiXS][mixs] standard which already specifies use of EnvO terms.

 Currently under review is a proposal that the value of the Darwin Core *habitat* term be selected from the EnvO habitat class and that three new terms (environmental material, environmental feature, and biome) be added to Darwin Core and their values drawn from the equivalent EnvO classes.

+> *QUESTION*: How should the type of sample be expressed?
+Is it good enough to use the EnvO terms if they get added or do we need a new term *materialSampleType* or overload the use of *basisOfRecord*?

 ### "Specimen" core